yardsale8/stat489_book/_sources/FunctionalListProcessing/LazyIteration.rst

 times, one for each comprehension.  **The key feature to note is that each call to next gives the complete solution for that point without forcing the computation for the next point.
-This is true regardless of how many generators we chain together!** In reality these data are all processed exactly once, as each sequence is lazy and waits to complete each calculation until the last moment.
+This is true regardless of how many generators we chain together!** In reality each point is completely processed at once, as each sequence is lazy and waits to complete each calculation until the last moment.
 Consequently, the chain of generators will each compute the next value and pass it along in sequence.
-This is a very powerful *and efficient* approach to composing operations on sequences.
+This is a very powerful *and efficient* approach to composing operations on sequences, because we only need to hold one point in memory at a time.

+.. todo:: Add the image for eager evaluation

 Contrast this with a solution that uses list comprehensions.
-Each comprehension is *eager* to complete its operation and this will result in the sequence being iterated over once for each comprehension.
+Each comprehension is *eager* to complete its operation and this will result in the entire sequence being processed before we can start computation on the next sequence.

 .. ipython:: python